 The CCM program is a public service administered by the AMS.
 The essential attributes of a CCM are a specialized knowledge combined a broad background, an ingrained concept of service, and a clear and unwavering adherence to the rules of professional conduct.
 The program includes a mandatory continued professional development component to ensure that active CCMs maintain currency in the rapidly evolving disciplines of the atmospheric sciences.

-In his spare time Tim is a storm spotter for the National Weather Service through its Skywarn program and provides precipitation observations as part of the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.
-He is also a crooner and avid fencer specializing in epee.
+In his spare time Tim is a storm spotter for the National Weather Service through its Skywarn program and provides observations as part of the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.

 Hall, T.J., T. Adang, and K. B. Kreitman, 2015: Environmental Intelligence, Actionable Information for Decision Makers.
 Fourth Symposium on the Weather, Water, and Climate Enterprise, New Orleans, LA.